 In this post, I want to look at two of my favorite things in the business world – facts and figures.
-We’re going to deal with financial reports your business needs to provide to interested buyers.
+We’re going to deal with the financial reports your business needs to provide to interested buyers.
 In order to make our business sellable, we business owners have to provide buyers and lenders with accurate financial reports that show our historical growth, our current financial status, and our business’s potential growth in the future.

 00:44 – Which Way did He go?